DebayoTomisin/TarvosTech-Interview/README.md

 This is the repo for the tarvos tech interview, from the designs, given here: https://xd.adobe.com/view/7f1f20c8-80ed-4e5c-9c72-9cc87bb0e5a4-2a4c/
-It is a mobile only implementation. with specific viewports in mind
+It is a mobile only implementation with specific viewports in mind.

-I'll be using ReactJs, Material-Ui and a host of other applications to birng this to life.
-Still some douvts as to whether this is meant to be a front dev role for mobile sha, but let's see sha.
+This was not completed due to time constraints, but components were created for all pages and cases.

+In the development of this application, The following was used:
+1. React
+2. Material UI
+3. React-Router
+4. Context API for state management

+To view this please clone this repository and in your terminal, run npm install and npm start to run the development server and view this project.